jwright/porch/README.md

 1. Push your new branch `git push origin my-awesome-feature`
 1. Create a pull request `hub pull-request -b jwright:master -h jwright:my-awesome-feature`

+## RELEASING A NEW GEM

+1. Bump the VERSION in `lib/porch/version.rb`
+1. Commit changes and push to GitHub
+1. run `bundle exec rake release`

 ## LICENSE

 This project is licensed under the [MIT License](LICENSE.md).